 \textbf{Gaze following.} As a practical technique\cite{wang2022contextual, wang2022detail}, the gaze following task is proposed by Recasens \etal~\cite{recasens2015they} and is a well-explored branch of gaze estimation.
 Gaze estimation reveals where a person is looking and serves as an essential clue for understanding human intention\cite{wang2021multiple, wang2021exploring}.
 Existing gaze estimation works can be divided into three categories according to different scenarios \ie, gaze point estimation\cite{liu2021goal,liu2021generalizing}, gaze following\cite{triesch2006gaze,brooks2005development,li2021looking}, and 3D gaze estimation\cite{masse2019extended, elmadjian20183d}.

 This paper is related to the gaze following task.
 In the early phase, Zhu \etal~\cite{zhu2012face} proposed a unified model that can perform face detection, pose estimation, and landmark estimation in realistic images.
-Recasens \etal\cite{recasens2015they} predict the gaze area by extracting head pose and gaze direction via a deep model.
+Recasens \etal\cite{recasens2015they} predict the gaze area by extracting head pose and gaze direction via deep model.
 Afterward, Parks \etal\cite{parks2015augmented} combined saliency maps with human head pose and gaze direction to predict the gaze area for the observer.
 In addition, there are also some works focused on general gaze following \cite{mukherjee2015deep,triesch2006gaze,brooks2005development}.
 For example, Mukherjee~\etal \cite{mukherjee2015deep} restored the interaction with the environment based on head pose estimation.
-Unlike predicting gaze area, this paper studies the gaze object prediction task and aims to discover the bounding box of the stared objects, which is more challenging.
+Different from predicting gaze area, this paper studies the gaze object prediction task and aims at discovering the bounding box of the stared objects, which is more challenging.

-\textbf{Object detection.} Recently, object segmentation \cite{zhou2020matnet, zhou2022group, huang2021clrnet, huang2021scribble} and detection methods have received apparent progress, where detection methods can be divided into anchor-free detectors~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3,bochkovskiy2020yolov4,tian2019fcos} and anchor-based detectors~\cite{yao2020automatic, ren2015faster, feng2020progressive, lin2017focal,feng2020tcanet}.
+\textbf{Object detection.} Recently, object segmentation \cite{zhou2020matnet, zhou2022group, huang2021clrnet, huang2021scribble} and detection methods has received obvious progress, where detection methods can be divided into anchor-free detectors~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3,bochkovskiy2020yolov4,tian2019fcos} and anchor-based detectors~\cite{yao2020automatic, ren2015faster, feng2020progressive, lin2017focal,feng2020tcanet}.
 As a representative method for the anchor-free paradigm, YOLO~\cite{redmon2016you} predicts bounding boxes at points close to the object's center.
-Later, a series of methods \cite{redmon2017yolo9000,redmon2018yolov3,bochkovskiy2020yolov4} based on YOLO gradually improved object detection performance and formed effective solutions to object detection.
+Later, a series of methods \cite{redmon2017yolo9000,redmon2018yolov3,bochkovskiy2020yolov4} based on YOLO gradually improved object detection performance and becoms an effective solution to object detection.
 The anchor-based methods include two categories: one-stage methods \cite{liu2016ssd,lin2017focal} and two-stage methods \cite{ren2015faster,he2017mask}.
-The one-stage detector can directly make predictions based on the extracted feature map and default anchors, while the two-stage detector first generates object proposals and then performs detailed refinement.
+The one-stage detector can directly make predictions based on the extracted feature map and default anchors, while the two-stage detector first generate object proposals and then performs detailed refinement.